Disclosures: Shilpa Grover, MD, MPH Nothing to disclose. J Thomas Lamont, MD Nothing to disclose.

 The Amsterdam criteria can be remembered by the "3-2-1 rule" (3 affected members, 2 generations, 1 under age 50) (table 1).
 The sensitivity and specificity of Amsterdam II criteria for a diagnosis of Lynch syndrome are 22 and 98 percent, respectively.

-Prediction models — Several prediction models have been developed to provide quantitative estimates of the likelihood of a mismatch repair (MMR) mutation [38-40].
+Prediction models — Several prediction models have been developed to provide quantitative estimates of the likelihood of a mismatch repair (MMR) mutation [39-42].
 As these models use different data, they can provide a range of mutation-likelihood estimates in the same patient, thereby assisting patients in their decision to undergo genetic testing.
 Although the performance characteristics of these models improve on clinical criteria in identifying patients with Lynch syndrome, the models still depend on clinicians to suspect the possibility of a hereditary syndrome and elicit an accurate family history.
-Given the complexity of these prediction models they are more commonly used to counsel patients being evaluated in high-risk cancer clinics on the probability of finding a mutation rather than to identify high-risk individuals in primary care settings.

-Tumor based strategies — Testing tumors for evidence of defective DNA mismatch repair has been used to identify individuals at risk for Lynch syndrome.
-While many experts recommend "universal testing" of all CRCs, others employ a more "selective strategy" of testing tumors of high-risk individuals identified by their personal and family cancer history [44,49-53].
-Universal testing has slightly greater sensitivity for identification of Lynch syndrome as compared with other strategies, including Bethesda criteria, or a selective tumor testing strategy and may be cost effective [54-56].
+Tumor-based strategies — Testing tumors for evidence of defective DNA mismatch repair has been used to identify individuals at risk for Lynch syndrome.
+While many experts recommend "universal testing" of all CRCs, others employ a more "selective strategy" of testing tumors of high-risk individuals identified by their personal and family cancer history [46,51-55].
+Universal testing has slightly greater sensitivity for identification of Lynch syndrome as compared with other strategies, including Bethesda criteria, or a selective tumor testing strategy and may be cost-effective [56-58].
 (See 'Tumor evaluation' below.)

 Microsatellite instability testing — Tumors in Lynch syndrome demonstrate MSI due to a loss of DNA MMR.
 MSI testing is performed using polymerase chain reaction (PCR) to amplify a standard panel of DNA sequences containing nucleotide repeats.
 In the most commonly used panel, if 30 percent or more of the markers show expansion or contraction of the repetitive sequences in the tumor compared with the normal mucosa from the same patient, the tumor is reported to have a high level of MSI (MSI-H).
 (See 'Genetics' above.)